mappls-api/mappls-web-maps-js/docs/V3.0/polyline.md

 	}
 ```

-- **fitbounds:** Make map fit to polyline cordinates.
+- **fitbounds:** Automatically adjusts the map layer to fit within the boundaries defined by the GeoJSON data/or other layer parameters.
 By default the value is false.

 ```js
 	{